 Japhet School offers several different opportunities for tuition assistance on an annual basis.
-Financial Aid refers to need-based awards that reduce the tuition paid by a family.
-To apply for these funds, families must submit their Application for Enrollment along with the nonrefundable $25.00 application fee, and they must obtain financial aid forms from the Admissions Director.
-Japhet documents and processes its Financial Aid requests through the School and Student Service for Financial Aid (SSS), a third-party provider for independent schools.
+Financial assistance refers to need-based awards that reduce the tuition paid by a family.
+To apply for these funds, families must submit their Application for Enrollment along with the nonrefundable $25.00 application fee, and they must obtain financial assistance forms from the Admissions Director.
+Japhet documents and processes its financial assistance requests through the School and Student Service for Financial Aid (SSS), a third-party provider for independent schools.
 Applications may be made in writing or completed online.
 The online application results in faster processing and reporting to Japhet School.
 A second short application, which provides the school with a summary of how and when the SSS application was submitted, is also submitted to the Director of Admissions, Robin Pospisil.
-This piece also provides an opportunity for families to tell the school how much financial aid they are requesting as well as to explain any extenuating circumstances that affect their financial picture beyond the numerical information provided to the SSS.
+This piece also provides an opportunity for families to tell the school how much financial assistance they are requesting as well as to explain any extenuating circumstances that affect their financial picture beyond the numerical information provided to the SSS.
 Families will be notified of the school’s decision and award in writing in early June.

 Mail, fax, e-mail or deliver to: